irfndi/celebrum-ai-containers/docs/old-docs/BUILD_AND_DEV.md

 # Build and Development Guide

+**⚠️ OUTDATED DOCUMENTATION - This document is from the old monorepo structure and is kept for reference only.**

+**For current build and development instructions, see the main README.md and use the Makefile commands.**

+---

 This guide covers the build system, development workflow, and deployment process for the ArbEdge monorepo.

 ## 📁 Monorepo Structure